-ADCIN should not exceed VAREF absolute maximum range (see "Absolute Maximum Ratings" on page 144)
+Note that ADCIN should not exceed VAREF absolute maximum range!
+(See section "AC-DC")

 Clock Selection

 The ADC clock is the same as CPU.

 The maximum clock frequency is defined in the DC parmeters for A/D converter.
 A prescaler is featured (ADCCLK) to generate the ADC clock from the oscillator frequency.